Netherlands

 Threshold

-If a user sells products on the Dutch market that exceed 50,000 kg of packaging, the company is automatically obliged to register and pay a certain amount to comply with the rules for recycling post-consumer waste.
+If a user sells products on the Dutch market with a volume of more than 50,000 kg of packaging, the company is automatically obliged to register and pay a certain amount to comply with the post-consumer waste management regulations.
+However, this threshold does not apply to companies that use single-use plastic (SUP) packaging or deposit packaging such as cans and bottles.

 Registration procedure